 For beginners, finding the right ski pole size is vital.
 If your poles are too long, it will result in loss of control and responsiveness — and getting tangled up with poles has been the cause of more than one broken collar bone.
 On the other hand, if they are too short, they force you to bend to far forward.
 Therefore finding the perfect length is very important.
 The benefit of getting higher end ski poles is they help provide better balance and a lower swing weight that in turn makes your skiing experience efficient.

-You need warmer clothes for your skiing experience that can not only retain your body heat but are also water proof.
 The first thing to consider is your base layer.
 The base layer serves two purposes; insulating you from the cold and in wicking away sweat.
+We never recommend skimping on a base layer, because it creates the foundation for your comfort on the trails.
+Plus, most base layers can be used for other activities such as cold-weather running or hiking.
 Any skier knows that a good base layer is the foundation of comfort on the trails.